 In Johnny Test, this is lampshaded when they meet a race of Vegan aliens and Johnny states that it's good that they speak English.

 There have been three alien races on The Fairly Oddparents: the Yugopotamians, the Bodacians, and the Gigglepies.
 All three speak perfect English.
 In fact, Mark talks with Earth Surfer Dude slang, and the Gigglepies are a Rhymes on a Dime race.

-In the '80s Teenage Mutant Ninja Turtles cartoon, upon meeting Miyamoto Usagi for the first time (brought over through a dimensional portal) Raphael points out, "He's not only from an alternate dimension, but also ancient Japan.
+In the eighties cartoon, upon meeting Miyamoto Usagi for the first time (brought over through a dimensional portal) Raphael points out, "He's not only from an alternate dimension, but also ancient Japan.
 So naturally, he speaks English."

-In the new series an alien arrives and while at first speak a foreign language, the collar she wears is activated to translate it into English.
+In the 2003 series an alien arrives and while at first speak a foreign language, the collar she wears is activated to translate it into English.